 • Diploma in Hypnotherapy and Counselling Skills (2014)

 • Awareness in Bereavement Care (Cruse Bereavement Care)

 My background includes serving more than three years as a volunteer for the UK national charity Cruse Bereavement Care.
 I also spent several years living and working in the USA.
-This combined life experience enables me to work with a diversity of circumstances, including different age groups and ethnicities, those suffering anxiety and/or depression, and people suffering in the aftermath of loss.
+This combined life experience enables me to work with a diversity of circumstances, different age groups and ethnicities.